-- 29. Firstly, by encouraging planning proposals for sustainable new home development.
+31. Firstly, by encouraging planning proposals for sustainable new home development.
 The new Local Plan will positively support the provision of new homes.
 We will support sustainable new home developments of all sizes which seek to meet the housing market area need for new homes, providing a range of home types, sizes and tenures and securing the maximum level of affordable homes, including Starter Homes, as a priority.
-The redevelopment of previously developed land8 (often called 'brownfield' land) is a priority, but all known deliverable9 and developable10 brownfield sites are already "counted" in our housing land supply.
-That means that we have to be realistic and recognise that development of land not previously built on (greenfield land) will be necessary. - 30.
-Secondly, by identifying sufficient land to meet demand and offer a wide choice of high quality homes, including affordable homes.
+The redevelopment of previously developed land17 (often called 'brownfield' land) is a priority, and all known deliverable18 and developable19 brownfield sites are already "counted" towards the overall target.
+However, we have to be realistic and recognise that development of land not previously built on (greenfield land) will be necessary.